CrowdStrike/Cloud-AWS/Discover-for-Cloud-Templates/Azure/README.md

 5)	Customer runs script and Service Principal created
 6)	Customer sends an API PATCH request to https://api.crowdstrike.com//cloud-connect-azure/entities/client-id/v1 with ClientID of service principal.

+# Resource Discovery

+The full scan and periodic scan both use the OAuth2 client assertion mechanism to authenticate to Azure and perform API requests to the Azure Resource Graph.

 ![Resource Discovery)](images/Slide2.png)